MaterializeInc/materialize/doc/developer/guide.md

 ### C components

 Materialize depends on several components that are written in C and C++, so you'll need a working C and C++ toolchain.
-You'll also need to install the [CMake] build system.
+You'll also need to install:
+* The [CMake] build system
+* libclang
+* PostgreSQL

-On macOS, if you install [Homebrew], you'll be guided through the process of installing Apple's developer tools, which includes a C compiler.
-Then it's a cinch to install CMake:
+On macOS, if you install [Homebrew], you'll be guided through the process of installing Apple's developer tools, which includes a C compiler and libclang.
+Then it's a cinch to install CMake and PostgreSQL.

 ```
 brew install cmake postgresql